cfloisand/FSJSON/README.md

 `_aValue` will be serialized as "aValue".
 This can be ignored by implementing `-doNotSerialize` (see below for details).

 #### Arrays
 Arrays must be a homogenous collection of supported types.
-If an array contains custom objects conforming to `UCJSONSerializable`, implement the `-classForArrayElementsOfProperty:` method from the `UCJSONSerializable` protocol:
+If an array contains custom objects conforming to `FSJSONSerializable`, implement the `-classForArrayElementsOfProperty:` method from the `FSJSONSerializable` protocol:
 ```
 - (Class)classForArrayElementsOfProperty:(NSString *)property {
     if ([property isEqualToString:@"anArray"]) {